rndlabs/cow-docs/docs/6_cow-sdk/order-meta-data-appdata/2_create-a-meta-data-document.md

-# Create a meta-data document
+# Create a metadata document

 Orders in CoW Protocol can contain arbitrary data in a field called `AppData`.

-The SDK facilitates the creation of these documents, and getting the `AppData` Hex number that summarizes it.
+The SDK facilitates the creation of these documents, and getting the `AppData` Hex number that summarises it.

-The most important thing to define in the meta-data is the name of your app, so the order-flow can be credited to it.
+The most important thing to define in the metadata is the name of your app, so the order-flow can be credited to it.

 ```typescript
 import { MetadataApi } from '@cowprotocol/app-data'